Polygon-NS/Polygon-Name-Service/README.md

 # Polygon Name Service for Polygon zkEVM
-This document will help you incorporate .polygon into your projects.
-In the document, available functions are examined by including web3.js and .polygon name service in your project.
+This document will help you incorporate .pol into your projects.
+In the document, available functions are examined by including web3.js and .pol name service in your project.

 ### Requirements